 - A different type of family therapy is suggested for you

 - A formal reunification assessment is required due to the complexity of the case

 - Your case is determined to be appropriate for Ascend.
 In this circumstance, both parents need to communicate during the consultation their willingness to participate in the process in order to join the wait list.

 Our receptionists do not speak over the phone with potential clients for reunification services.
 To request a consultation with an Ascend provider to discuss your specific situation and questions, please fill out the contact form below.
 Someone will contact you, usually within 3 business days, to schedule your consultation session.
 You will be asked to pay the $100 fee for the session via credit card over the phone to secure the hour on a provider’s schedule.

-If you have already been ordered for reunification services, the Ascend provider will review your current order to see if there will be any changes required prior to Ascend taking on your case.
-It is likely Ascend will require clients to have the Ascend Model Court Order provided on this page.
+If you have already been ordered for reunification services, an Ascend provider will review your current order to see if there will be any changes required prior to us taking on your case.
+It is likely we will require you to have the Ascend Model Court Order provided on this page.